ybnesm/blah/content/articles/true-observer-pattern-rust/index.md

 }
 impl Foo for A {}
 ```
-Now if you were only interested in comparing _trait objects_ (mock comparison) you can close this article, below I'll show a complete implementation of the _Observer_ pattern with lots of _traits_ and no _KISS_.
+Now if you were only interested in comparing _trait objects_ as pointers you can close this article, below I'll show a complete implementation of the _Observer_ pattern with lots of _traits_ and no _KISS_.

 ## Observer
 I assume you know what _Observer_ is.
 In two words: some objects subscribe (they are _Observers_) to news from other objects (they are _Subjects_).
 When _Subjects_ change their state, they call a certain _Observers_ method and pass information.
 I'll implement the pattern using an example from the book _"Head First"_.